yortyrh/tagpilot-lib/examples/README.md

 # Examples

-This directory contains examples demonstrating how to use the `tagpilot-lib` library.
+This directory contains examples demonstrating how to use the `@yortyrh/tagpilot-lib` library.

 ## Quick Start